AdaptiveParticles/LibAPR/README.md

 ### Docker build

-We provide working Dockerfile that install the library within the image on a separate [repo](https://github.com/MSusik/libaprdocker).
+We provide a working Dockerfile that install the library within the image on a separate [repo](https://github.com/MSusik/libaprdocker).

 ### Building on OSX